Protobit/dev-challenge/README.md

 ##**REQUIREMENTS**

-You, the candidate, are responsible for properly configuring Git, Ruby, and Ruby on Rails 4, and getting the application to run.
-If you have any questions regarding specific aspects of the challenge that are unclear, please email them to terry (at) prospectwise.com.
-Other questions (dev tool usage, Rails, git) will likely already be answered by the amazing community of Ruby and RoR developers that can be found on Stack Overflow and many other sites.
+You, the candidate, are responsible for properly configuring Git, Ruby on Rails 4, and getting the application to run.
+If you have any concerns regarding specific questions that are unclear, please email them to terry (at)prospectwise.com.
+All other questions (dev tool usage, Rails, git) will likely already be answered by the amazing community of Ruby and RoR developers that can be found on Stack Overflow and many other sites.
+Please do not email us with questions specific to the implementation of the dev-challenge Rails application.
+The purpose of the challenge is determine your problem solving abilities.

 This challenge contains a Ruby on Rails application designed to function as a simple task list.
 The challenge consists of a set of questions which will involve adding features, fixing styles, and various other aspects of both front-end and back-end development in Ruby on Rails.